 Matthew Ringel, MD, co-director of the Thyroid Cancer Unit at Ohio State and a physician-researcher in the OSUCCC – James Molecular Biology and Cancer Genetics Program, is the lead for the Thyroid Cancer SPORE grant.

 The primary goal of The Ohio State University/MD Anderson Thyroid Cancer SPORE was to improve the outcomes and lives of patients with thyroid cancer by identifying genetically "at-risk" individuals to allow for early diagnosis and prediction of tumor behavior.

 The grant supported four interactive research projects and three core services.
 The work focuses on critical questions and rapidly translating the answers into improved care for people with thyroid cancer.
-It will also develop new approaches for minimizing treatment side effects, and it will identify better biomarkers and treatment options for progressive metastatic disease.
+It will also develop new approaches for minimizing treatment side effects and will identify better biomarkers and treatment options for progressive metastatic disease.
 If successful, the research will improve thyroid cancer detection, treatment, management and monitoring.